Using Both Generic and Non-Generic Repository Pattern in ASP.NET Core MVC

 The following are the steps to implement Generic and Non-Generic Repository in ASP.NET Core MVC:

-• Generic Repository: Create a generic repository that handles common CRUD operations.
+• Generic Repository: Create a Generic Repository that handles common CRUD operations.
 This will serve as a base for all entities.
 Example: GenericRepository<T> for basic add, delete, get, and update operations.

 • Dependency Injection: Register Generic and Specific Repositories in the DI (Dependency Injection) container.